 Facet Structure

 The instrument presented in this work covers all the “core” facets proposed by Soto and John (2009 & 2017).
 In some cases, these core constructs have been labelled similarly to the proposal of the cited authors, that is the case of energy, altruism, compliance, order or self-discipline.
 In some other cases, our proposed labels were different as these were defined more narrowly than in Soto and John (2009).
 That is the case of mental balance (instead of anxiety), emotional robustness (depression), or artistic interest (aesthetics).
 In the remainder of cases, the core constructs were represented by more than a single facet, to account for nuances in facets that we believe are more heterogeneous.
 This is the case of low competitiveness and integrity, which both can be thought as related to assertiveness; or open-mindedness and wish to analyze, which are tapping the ideas component of the openness domain.

+Using a faceted instrument requires specific information within the facet scores (Ziegler & Bäckström).
+Here we provide initial evidence that the facets we propose are relevant with regard to test-criterion correlations.
+Moreover, based on linguistic similarity we could show that several of the facets we propose reflect facets already specified in the IPIP framework.
+However, the similarity check also underscores the potential of the newly proposed facets revealing low similarity with other established personality measures.
+Some of them may be highly specific, such as interest in reading, although recent research suggest that this facet may be central to the domain of Openness (Trapp and Ziegler, 2019).
+Despite these encouraging findings it is mandatory that future research further investigates the structural robustness as well as the potential for test criterion correlations of all proposed facets.

 Psychometric properties